-If you are interested in this PSG, please contact Tara Chay, Chair or Margo Clinker, Vice-Chair, for more information.
+If you are interested in this PSG, please contact Tara Chay, Chair, for more information.
 What is your passion?
 What is your secret to success?
 How did you get into your niche in the field of communicative disorders?

 SLP PSG's Mission

 PSG-06's mission is to build awareness of assistive technology for communication and cognition within the therapy and engineering professions, to foster relationships among practitioners and researchers, who wish to explore this exciting and growing rehabilitation field, and encourage new ideas to improve functional outcomes for individuals with communication and cognitive disability.

 - Provide a forum for the discussion of communication disabilities and supportive technology

 - Distribute information about communication disabilities and technology to RESNA members and other interested parties

 - Inform professionals in the field about concerns expressed by both people with communication disabilities and by developers of assistive technology devices